Inspire - Corporate Headquarters

 8:43 PM

 She opens Inspire Stories.
 Marcus finished his PhD while working full-time.
 Yael launched a startup that reached profitability in eleven months.
+Davi bought his third property before thirty-two.
+Each story leaves Kaida feeling like she's wasting her life.
 She closes the app.
 Opens it again four minutes later.
 Closes it.
 Opens it.

 11:17 PM